bhakiyakalimuthu/server-clique/README.md

 2023/05/07 08:46:40.820164 worker id:3 performed action:add key:E value:e
 ```
 > ***Improvements***
->* Retry if rabbitmq abruptly close the connection
+>* Retry if rabbitMQ abruptly close the connection.
->* Quit server if rabbit mq connection is closed as there is no retry logic
+>* Quit server if rabbitMQ connection is closed as there is no retry logic.